BlackBinary/nodejs-pool/README.md

 Pre-Deploy
 ----------
 * If you're planning on using e-mail, you'll want to setup an account at https://mailgun.com (It's free for 10k e-mails/month!), so you can notify miners.
-This also serves as the backend for password reset emails, along with other sorts of e-mails from the pool, including pool startup, pool Monerod daemon lags, etc so it's highly suggested!
+This also serves as the backend for password reset emails, along with other sorts of e-mails from the pool, including pool startup, pool Electroneumd daemon lags, etc so it's highly suggested!
 * Pre-Generate the wallets, or don't, it's up to you!
 You'll need the addresses after the install is complete, so I'd suggest making sure you have them available.
 Information on suggested setups are found below.
-* If you're going to be offering PPS, PLEASE make sure you load the pool wallet with XMR before you get too far along.
+* If you're going to be offering PPS, PLEASE make sure you load the pool wallet with xmr before you get too far along.
 Your pool will trigger PPS payments on it's own, and fairly readily, so you need some float in there!
 * Make a non-root user, and run the installer from there!

 Deployment via Installer
 ------------------------

 1. Add your user to `/etc/sudoers`, this must be done so the script can sudo up and do it's job.
 We suggest passwordless sudo.
 Suggested line: `<USER> ALL=(ALL) NOPASSWD:ALL`.
 Our sample builds use: `pooldaemon ALL=(ALL) NOPASSWD:ALL`
 2. Run the [deploy script](https://raw.githubusercontent.com/Snipa22/nodejs-pool/master/deployment/deploy.bash) as a **NON-ROOT USER**.
 This is very important!
 This script will install the pool to whatever user it's running under!
 Also.
-Go get a coffee, this sucker bootstraps the monero installation.
+Go get a coffee, this sucker bootstraps the electroneum installation.
 3. Once it's complete, change as `config.json` appropriate.
 It is pre-loaded for a local install of everything, running on 127.0.0.1.
 This will work perfectly fine if you're using a single node setup.
 You will also want to run: source ~/.bashrc  This will activate NVM and get things working for the following pm2 steps.
 4. You'll need to change the API end point for the frontend code in the `poolui/build/globals.js` and `poolui/build/global.default.js` -- This will usually be `http(s)://<your server FQDN>/api` unless you tweak caddy!
 5. Check `config.json` and change as appropriate.
 The default database directory `/home/<username>/pool_db/` is already been created during startup.
 If you change the `db_storage_path` just make sure your user has write permissions for new path.
 Run: `pm2 restart api` to reload the API for usage.
 You'll also want to set `bind_ip` to the external IP of the pool server, and `hostname` to the resolvable hostname for the pool server. `pool_id` is mostly used for multi-server installations to provide unique identifiers in the backend.